ramaniitrgoyal92/Modeling_of_Tensegrity_Structures_MOTES/README.md

 This folder contains "User_Guide.pdf".
 The file provides the detailed description, how to use the software, various applications, and how to become a developer as well.

 #### Videos
-Some interesting tensegrity animation examples are shown here.
+Some interesting tensegrity animation examples are shown in this folder.

 ---